ICFES examination: Critical reading

 The critical reading section contains passages from different academic and literary sources.
 Answers to all of the questions are based on content explicitly stated or implied by the passage.
-This section of the test also includes questions that measure the philosophical knowdelenge of the student.
+This section of the test also includes questions that measure the philosophical knowledge of the student.

 Mathematics

 A large portion of the math section is problem-solving, in which students are required to both analyze and draw conclusions from numerical data (like graphs and charts) or compute answers to a problem using previous mathematical knowledge.
 The other portion of the exam requires knowledge in advanced topics like calculus, algebra, trigonometry, probability, and conic sections.

 Social studies

 The social studies questions include a context or sources like charts, graphs, pictures, newspapers, or academic essays that the student must analyze to propose a solution to a problem.
 The exam tests knowledge of the Colombian Constitution, economic principles, global history, national and international politics, and geography.